cyanogilvie/tcl-tty/README.md

   - **tty setup**
-    Register signal handlers to respond to SIGWINCH and SIGTERM, SIGINT correctly, and hook ::exit for required cleanup.
+    Register a signal handler to respond to SIGWINCH correctly, initialize the terminal, set cursor mode and hook ::exit for required cleanup.

   - **tty get columns**
     Return the current width of the terminal in characters.
 Value is